Excursion theory for Brownian motion indexed by the Brownian tree

 which holds for every $\ve>0$, by direct calculations since the law of $(B_t,\min\{B_r:0\leq r\leq t\})$ is known explicitly (or via a simple application of standard excursion theory).
 From \eqref{re-root-limit}, we then deduce that

-where the last equality is justified by Lemma \ref{conti-trunc} together with our assumptions on $G$ and the integrablity properties of the exit measure process $Z$ that were already used in the proof of Theorem \ref{construct-N}.
+where the last equality is justified by Lemma \ref{conti-trunc} together with our assumptions on $G$ and the integrability properties of the exit measure process $Z$ that were already used in the proof of Theorem \ref{construct-N}.

 Finally, the equality between the right-hand side of the last display and the right-hand side of \eqref{re-root-tech1} gives the identity of the theorem under our special assumptions on $G$.
 However, since both sides of this identity define $\sigma$-finite measures (which are finite on sets of the form $\{\delta < \|\omega\| < K\}$), the fact that these measures take the same values on the particular functions $G$ considered in the proof implies that they are equal. \end{proof}